Sz-klarnia/NLP---Press-coverage-of-LBGT-issues/README.md

 coverage from each portal, computed word frequencies and found most common word collocations and collocations with specific LGBT+ related info.
 This data can be used to describe how each portal covers these issues and what reaction they are trying to provoke in readers.

-Additionally I created classification model trained on data from most right and left leaning sites that can be used to initially classify how a piece of text adresses
+Additionally I created classification model trained on data from most right and left leaning sites that can be used to initially classify how a piece of press text adresses
-LBGT+ issues.
+LBGT+ issues - with more hostility or support

 Main code is in the file "Analiza przekazu prasowego na temat społeczności LGBT"